 - After cleaning up, invite the child to return to the table to eat the sliced bananas and enjoy the fruits of their labor.

-- Bananas turn brown when exposed to air after being cut unless they are coated with citric acid, such as lime or lemon juice.
+- Bananas turn brown when exposed to air after being cut unless they are coated with a citric acid solution, such as lime or lemon juice.
 Therefore, it is best to eat them immediately.

-- Like apples and avocadoes, bananas turn brown when exposed to oxygen in the air, a process called enzymatic browning.
+- Like apples and avocados, bananas turn brown when exposed to oxygen, a process called enzymatic browning.

 - If you do not eat them immediately, sprinkle the sliced bananas with lemon or pineapple juice and place them in an airtight container.